Proofreading 1: Introduction

 Course description

 'Proofreading' can mean different things in different contexts.
-This course looks at the role of a proofreader, what kinds of errors they are looking for and how much they should change.
-It introduces three major ways of working: on PDFs, on paper using BSI marks and using Word.
+This course looks at the role of a proofreader, what kinds of errors they are looking for, how much they should change and how to mark corrections.

 At the end of this course, you will not have sufficient training to start work.
 We suggest that you grow your skills with Proofreading 2: Headway.